arbor-sim/arbor/doc/cpp_recipe.rst

-    * Building a simulation from a recipe description must be possible in a distributed system efficiently with minimal communication. instantiation of the model to execute on the target system.
+    * Building a simulation from a recipe description must be possible in a distributed system efficiently with minimal communication.
     * To minimise the amount of memory used in model building, to make it possible to build and run simulations in one run.